Interpretable User Satisfaction Estimation for Conversational Systems with Large Language Models: Introduction

-Some prior work addressed the interpretation needs of USE by a featurized ML model.
-Examples include \citet{paradise}, which evaluated user satisfaction based on human-annotated features in terms of task success and dialogue costs, and \citet{rq_use} that proposed domain-independent features that evaluate response quality.
-However, the growth of LLM-based conversational systems (e.g., ChatGPT, Bing Copilot) means user queries in conversational systems may now reflect manually crafted domains and intents (e.g., task-oriented, QA, chitchat).
+Some prior work addressed the interpretation needs of USE via featurized ML models.
+Examples include \citet{paradise}, which evaluated user satisfaction based on human-annotated features assessing task success and dialogue costs, and \citet{rq_use}, which proposed domain-independent features that evaluate response quality.
+However, the growth of LLM-based conversational systems (e.g., ChatGPT, Bing Copilot) means user queries in conversational systems may now be across multiple domains and intents (e.g., task-oriented, QA, chitchat).
 As such, approaches based on domain-specific features have limited generalizability to these diverse conversational patterns~\citep{survey_dialogue_sys}.

-In this work, we make the key observation that LLMs can achieve both high classification accuracy and fine-grained interpretability at the same time -- through their ability to reason about user conversational patterns and identify salient patterns that generalize and produce accurate predictions.
-We propose {\em \modelfullname} (\modelname).
+In this work, we make the key observation that LLMs can achieve both high classification accuracy and fine-grained interpretability at the same time -- through their ability to reason about user conversational patterns and identify salient pattern classes that generalize and produce accurate predictions.
+We propose \modelfullname{} (\modelname).
 We consider a {\em few-shot} scenario, where a small number of training examples are available, and develop a supervised, iterative prompting framework that uses an LLM to (1) extract signals of satisfaction from user utterances in a labeled training set, (2) summarize the reasons into rubrics for identifying satisfaction/dissatisfaction conversational patterns, and (3) apply the rubrics to predict satisfaction labels on unseen conversations.

 In addition to being more accurate, our approach provides an interpretable rubric for understanding the conversational patterns that indicate user satisfaction/dissatisfaction.
 Notably, our approach can be used to learn SAT/DSAT patterns automatically for different conversational systems.
 In our experimental results, we show the distributions of patterns in different types of systems and demonstrate how these patterns (1) correlate to overall user satisfaction, and (2) differ across domains.